SimplyBLGDev/BLG-Base/DEV RULES.md

 func update_label(new_text: String):
 	label.text = new_text
 ```

-> Do not be afraid of making small scripts for individual nodes within a scene if advantageous (you can even make them built-in if they're small and useless outside of the scene).
+> Do not hesitate to create small scripts for individual nodes within a scene if advantageous, even making them built-in if not useful outside the scene.

-> Do not be afraid of generating sub-scenes, very big scenes are a bad idea.
+>Avoid creating very large scenes, consider generating sub-scenes.

-> Do NOT access nodes of a child subscene directly, create a script in the subscene that has a reference to its child and use that instead.
+> Do not access nodes of a child subscene directly; create a script in the subscene with a reference to its child and use that instead.

-> Do not be afraid of chaining signals or methods across multiple nested subscenes.
+> Do not hesitate to chain signals or methods across multiple nested subscenes.

-## NODES
+## Nodes
-Nodes follow PascalCase, the root of a scene should be named the same as its script (excluding namespaces) for example:

-A script name _UI_HUD_ItemLabel.gd_ belongs to the root of the scene _UI_HUD_ItemLabel.tscn_ and the root node of the scene is called _ItemLabel_.
+Nodes must follow PascalCase.
+The root of a scene should be named the same as its script (excluding namespaces), for example a script named `UI_HUD_ItemLabel.gd` should belong to the root of the scene `UI_HUD_ItemLabel.tscn`, and the root node of the scene should be called `ItemLabel`, `HUD_ItemLabel`, or `UI_HUD_ItemLabel` (specify namespaces if necessary for clarity).

-## MAGIC CONSTANTS
+## Constants

-Never have 'magic numbers' or 'magic strings' in the script, unless it is evident from the context what it does, example:
+Avoid 'magic numbers' and 'magic strings' in scripts, unless their meaning is evident from the context:
 ```swift
 # WRONG
 player.magazines -= 1